 Report on the project’s work

-In 2019 the Archiving the Mixed Economy of Welfare project was granted an additional five years support from the British Academy.
+The Archiving the Mixed Economy of Welfare project has funding from the British Academy until at least 2024.

 The project continues to build and strengthen the networks necessary to advocate for the archives and records of voluntary organisations in England and Wales.
 We sit on a number of advisory boards and work closely with the Sector Development Manager: Charities at The National Archives (TNA).
 We are represented on the Records at Risk Steering Group, which is ‘an independent advisory body for England and Wales in liaison with the other regions of the United Kingdom that will consider and co-create with The National Archives appropriate steps to better manage the risks and challenges faced by vulnerable archive collections’.
 In 2017 we were involved in the consultation process for the new strategic vision for the archives sector, Archives Unlocked.

 A key success relates to work to ameliorate the difficulties of long-term preservation of so-called ‘grey literature’, including reports and papers produced by charities, often produced only in digital format.
 In 2019 we secured a new home for 225 documents produced by the Institute for Volunteering Research since the 1990s as part of the British Library Social Welfare Portal.
 The Social Welfare Portal provides a single point of access to our vast print and digital collections of research and information on policy development, implementation and evaluation.
 It is an invaluable resource for researchers, policymakers and policy liaison officers working in the civil society, and provides access to the most recent reports in a wide range of social welfare topics.